 Segway tour in Kristiansand

-For our cruise tourists the tour will start at the cruise pier next to Kilden Theatre and Concert Hall.
-The tour continues on to the Fish Market, Hartmann's pier, Sjøhuset, Otterdal Park, the guest harbor, Kristiansand fortress, the City Beach / Aquarama, Tangen, riverside Otra, the Old Town, Wergeland Park, the Cathedral and back to Kilden.
-At the cruise ship arrivals you will find us by Kilden, the rest of the summer in the town square of Kristiansand.
+The tour starts at Lagmannsholmen 7, at the cruise pier.
+The tour continues on to the Fish Market, Hartmann's pier, Sjøhuset, Otterdal Park, the guest harbor, Kristiansand fortress, the City Beach / Aquarama, Tangen, riverside Otra, the Old Town, Wergeland Park, the Cathedral and back to the cruise pier.
 We can create alternative routes on request.

 Kilden Performing Arts Centre